A quick guide to using our Channel Shift ROI Calculator...

-Digital channel shift is lauded for many reasons.
+Digital channel shift is necessary for many reasons.
 It increases efficiency, complements business spending in a tighter economy and improves customer relationships.
 Tech-savvy consumers and forward-thinking organisations understand that channel shift is essential for businesses to communicate effectively with customers and increase sales.

 Beyond the logical conclusion that organisations must adopt digital technology to survive in a tech-driven global economy, there are also immense financial benefits.
 The problem is that businesses don’t always know how to calculate their exact ROI, and because digital transformation isn’t a cut-and-dried transaction like updating computer software to improve processing, people tend to have reservations.